igor84/dngin/docs/journal.md

 So after some tinkering it turned out that drawing up to about 500 rects transforming vertices to clip space on CPU is actually just a tiny bit faster then on GPU, but above that GPU starts to win.
 With 1000 rects it still performs only slightly better.
 Next improvement to try is to use instancing.

+### 13. Generating VAO every frame
+After reading about instancing I concluded it is useful when besides vertex specific data you also have data that should be same across all vertexes of one mesh instance, but different for each instance.
+I keep imagining how I will use all these rects for UI drawing so I only need per vertex data.
+So I made a test where I collect all draw calls into a vertex and indices buffer and then generate and submit one VAO for all rects to be drawn.
+This approach is about 10 times faster on 1000 rects but for some reason it looses a lot of performance around 3000 rects.
+Up to it it does all drawing in about 0.6ms and somewhere above that number it goes to 30ms.